KTNO (Plano, Texas)

-KTNO (620 kHz) is a commercial AM radio station licensed to Plano, Texas, and serving the Dallas–Fort Worth metroplex.
-The station airs a simulcast of Christian talk and teaching formatted station KWRD-FM "The Word" and is owned by the Salem Media Group.
-Studios and offices are on North Belt Line Road in Irving.
+KTNO (620 kHz) was a commercial AM radio station licensed to Plano, Texas, United States, which served the Dallas–Fort Worth metroplex.
+The station aired a simulcast of Christian talk and teaching formatted station KWRD-FM "The Word" and was owned by the Salem Media Group.
+Studios and offices were on North Belt Line Road in Irving.

-KTNO is powered at 5,000 watts by day and 4,500 watts at night.
-It uses a directional antenna with a four-tower array to protect other stations on 620 AM from interference.
-The transmitter is on County Road 409 in McKinney.
-Programming is also heard on 250-watt FM translator K273BJ at 102.5 MHz in Dallas.
+KTNO was powered at 5,000 watts by day and 4,500 watts at night.
+It used a directional antenna with a four-tower array to protect other stations on 620 AM from interference.
+The transmitter was on County Road 409 in McKinney.
+Programming was also heard on 250-watt FM translator K273BJ at 102.5 MHz in Dallas.

+This station began as KWFT in Wichita Falls, Texas, in 1939 and was one of that city's major radio stations and an affiliate of the CBS Radio Network.
+It established KWFT-TV (channel 6), now KAUZ-TV, in 1953.
+In the mid-1990s, the facility was moved toward the Metroplex as KAAM, broadcasting from Plano.
+As KMKI, it aired programming from Radio Disney, which at one time was based in Dallas, from 1998 to 2014.
+When Radio Disney moved off broadcast radio stations, it was sold to Salem Media Group and inherited Salem's local business news format, previously heard on KVCE, as KEXB.
+In 2019, the station took on the KTNO call sign and Spanish-language Christian radio format, Radio Luz, previously heard on 1440 kHz when Salem sold the frequency.
+Radio Luz shut down in October 2025, and the facility rebroadcast KWRD-FM until it was closed in April 2026.